 “He told me I was pre-diabetic, I was overweight, and my blood pressure, triglycerides, and cholesterol were high.
 I didn’t know what to do,” said MH, who had tried several other weight loss plans in the past, but hadn’t found long-term success.

-Dr. Ferrari recommended the New Directions Weight Loss System, a program available at the Main Line Health Center at Exton Square.
+Dr. Ferrari recommended the New Directions Weight Loss System, a program available at Main Line Health Exton Square.
 Flick was interested—it was a non-surgical alternative to weight loss—and assured Dr. Ferrari that she would look into it.

 Although MH took time to review the materials that Dr. Ferrari had provided her, it was a winter snowstorm that finally convinced her she was ready to commit to a big change.